Moampane/robot_localization/README.md

 ## Challenges we faced
 The biggest challenge we faced during this project was trying to fine-tune all the different parameters used for the particle filter.
 The number of particles, particle weights, threshold values for determining if a particle should be considered *high-weight*, etc. Since altering any one of these values drastically affect the outcome, we spent a lot of time tuning these paramters to get the best outcome.
 In fact, almost half of the given time for this project was used for parameter tuning.

-Another challenge we faced was understanding all the helper functions that were given to us.
-Since a lot of the helper functions used libraries that were unfamiliar to us, it was difficult to know what each line was doing at first glance.
-We learned the importance of reading docstrings as well as comments.
+Another challenge was getting a solid foundation of the concepts behind particle filters before diving into the project.
+Since this topic was new to both of us, we spent a lot of time researching the topic before going into the project.
+There were confusing linear algebra concepts like reference frames and transformtaion matrices that made the project far more challenging than we expected.

 ## Project Reflection
-LOREM IPSUM
+We learned the importance of reading docstrings as well as comments.